 Instant paranormal collectibles shop.

-Then – the fun part – I wrote a little story for the item’s eBay description, which can be read by clicking through the eBay embed below.
+Then – the fun part – I wrote a little story for the item’s eBay description.
 Throughout the creative fugue state that precipitated the whole scenario, I began to think of eBay as a largely untapped publishing platform (move over Medium) and am considering integrating the Accursed Curios shop and its paranormal environs into the larger world of my one-man transmedia worldbuilding endeavor.
 I mean, we all need a little more magic in our lives, right?

 Here is the original eBay narrative I cooked up:

 Traditional orthodontic retainers hold one’s teeth in position after they’ve been realigned with braces.
 Not this one.
 This accursed curio summons demonic presences.
 The case goes something like this:

 The 15-year-old high school sophomore who wore it began to “speak to people who weren’t there” shortly after obtaining the device.
 But only when the retainer was in her mouth.
 And, by all accounts, her behavior grew more erratic and violent as the weeks went on.

 At first, her initial outbursts of profanity and anti-religious sentiment were considered to teenage rebellion but to the nth degree.
 Later, psychological explanations that aligned with her family’s recent history (of note was the fact her mother died from Non-Hodgkin’s lymphoma two years prior and the family was still grieving) were explored, however, counseling and medication proved useless.